 Nearly every woman knows the statistic, “1 in 8,” meaning one in eight women develop breast cancer in her lifetime.
 While that is the average for the general population, every woman’s individual risk of developing breast cancer is different.

 Knowing your individual risk of developing breast cancer takes you one step closer to preventing the disease, not just detecting and treating it.
 New research shows that women can take steps to lower their risk of developing breast cancer in their lifetime.

-INDIVIDUAL ASSESSMENT: Once registered, you’ll receive a breast cancer risk assessment questionnaire and instructions to return (using a non-identifiable code) to the office.
+INDIVIDUAL ASSESSMENT: Once registered, you’ll receive a breast cancer risk assessment questionnaire and instructions to return (you can use a non-identifiable code, if you wish) to the office.
 Your individual results will be provided to you at the lecture.